Freedom of panorama: China

 Article 24(10) of the copyright law of China provides a sufficient freedom of panorama provision.
 Accordingly, it is allowed to exploit an artistic work "located or on display in a public place" by means of drawing, photography, or videography without permission from and remuneration to the copyright holder, "provided that the name of the author and the title of the work shall be mentioned."

 Because of relevant provisions under One country, two systems, the said exception does not apply to both Hong Kong and Macau.

 Hong Kong and Macau

 Section 71 of Hong Kong's Copyright Ordinance (Chapter 528) allows for representations sculptures and works of artistic craftsmanship "permanently situated in public place or in premises open to the public" and buildings through drawings, paintings, photographs, films, and broadcasting, and considers making copies of representations of such works as not infringing the copyright of such works.

 Section 61(l) of Macau's Decree-Law No. 43/99/M of August 16, 1999, on the Regime of Copyright and Related Rights permits photographic, videographic, and cinematographic representations of artistic works situated in public places.

+Colombia

+Under Article 39 of the copyright law of Colombia, reproductions through photography and cinematography of works "permanently placed in public roads, streets, or squares" are allowed, as well as the distribution and communication to the public of such images.
+It is also only applicable to the "exterior appearance" in the case of architectural works.